Facility Design & Amenities

 Facility Design Overview

 The facility is designed for two stories in the initial phase of construction.
-There is an option for a community partner to add onto the building, up to five stories total.
 The design team, Opsis Architecture, has heard the community's design priorities which include leveraging views of the Sammamish River, expanded parking, windows and natural light, universal accessibility, acoustics appropriate to each program area, touchless finishes, and energy efficient and natural materials when possible.

-The Redmond Senior & Community Center will be 40,000-46,000 square feet.
-This total square footage includes all activity space and amenities, office and meeting space, restrooms and locker rooms, building operations, and building flow (e.g. hallways, door clearance, etc.)
+The Redmond Senior & Community Center will be 51,290 square feet.
+This total square footage includes all activity space and amenities (including an indoor walk/jog track), office and meeting space, restrooms and locker rooms, building operations, and building flow (e.g. hallways, door clearance, etc.)

 Indoor Features & Amenities